Nyayic/fanny.hashnode.blog/clfj7uy0702mk4bnvg6gfg50f.md

 }
 ```

-With this approach, you are able to easily update the primary color by changing the variable value in your Less file, and it will automatically update across all pages where it's used.
+With this approach, you can easily update the primary color by changing the variable value in your Less file, and it will automatically update across all pages where it's used.
 This not only saves time and effort but also ensures consistency across your entire website.

 ### Faster Development and Debugging